-The major in Jewish Studies requires a minimum of 30 credit hours.
+The major in Jewish studies requires a minimum of 30 credit hours.

-*In place of biblical or modern Hebrew, interested students may substitute one of the following languages of the Jewish people: Rabbinic Hebrew, Aramaic, Yiddish, Ladino, or Judaeo-Arabic.
+- In place of biblical or modern Hebrew, interested students may substitute one of the following languages of the Jewish people: Rabbinic Hebrew, Aramaic, Yiddish, Ladino, or Judaeo-Arabic.
 For languages not presently taught at Vanderbilt, proficiency at the intermediate level may be demonstrated through an exam administered by a designated member of the Jewish Studies faculty.
 If this option is exercised, students will take an additional 6 credit hours of electives toward the major.

-- Any of the courses listed below that is not used to fulfill a requirement towards the major may be counted as an elective with the exception of JS 288a, which cannot count towards the major because it must be taken Pass/Fail.
+- Any of the courses listed below that are not used to fulfill a requirement towards the major may be counted as an elective with the exception of JS 3880, which cannot count toward the major because it must be taken Pass/Fail.

 For more information on declaring a major, visit the College of Arts & Science’s Majors and Minors page.